GaetanLepage/phd-manuscript/sections/5_rl/4_results/0_index.typ

 Furthermore, we test both our directional and omnidirectional formulations of the #acr("WER") cost #wer-cost.
 //The first group of columns display the policies' performance when tested on the environment with
 #pi-theta is trained and evaluated on both environments separately.
+We use the reward function defined in @eq:rl:results:reward.
 Results are reported in @table:rl:results:wer_performance_vs_baselines.
 The number of test episodes is set to $#n-ep = 1000$ to ensure statistical significance.
-Also, #pi-theta is trained $#n-rep = 5$ times from scratch on each environment, and the evaluation metrics are averaged across these #n-rep runs.
+Also, #pi-theta is trained $#n-rep = 4$ times from scratch on each environment, and the evaluation metrics are averaged across these #n-rep runs.
-#draft[TODO: check that the values of n-ep and n-repetitions are correct!]
-For each metric, $#n-ep = 1000$ episodes are run
-#draft[TODO: add comment]
+#pi-still and #pi-orient have the same performance on the omnidirectional environment, where the agent's orientation does not affect the cost value.
+In contrast, the #acr("MFC") of #pi-orient is lower than that of #pi-still, with the directional cost as facing the source contributes to reducing the #acr("WER") on average.
+The low cumulated reward achieved by #pi-random is caused by the agent repeatedly hitting the room walls and being penalized by the #reward-wall-penalty penalty.
+The trained deep neural policy #pi-theta outperforms all baselines on the two environments.
+It significantly improves the #acr("MFC") over other navigation strategies.
+Reducing the #acr("WER") from around 20% to 5.69% in the omnidirectional case and 8.59% in the directional case would considerably help a real robot understand the human speaker.

 #include "tables/wer_performance_vs_baselines.typ"